stbrumme/length-limited-prefix-codes/README.md

 # Introduction

 This is a collection of various algorithms to produce length-limited prefix codes.\
-Code is written in plain C with tons of comments and there are no dependencies on third-party libraries - it just uses C standard stuff.
+My library is written in plain C with tons of comments and there are no dependencies on third-party libraries - it just uses C standard stuff.

 See my [homepage](https://create.stephan-brumme.com/length-limited-prefix-codes/) for more information.

-All code is zlib-licensed.
+All code is [zlib](LICENSE)-licensed.

 # Overview